kwongjose/CS364_Project/README.md

 # CS364_Project
-A project for organing media from differnt sources.
-Developed for CS364
+A project for organizing media from different sources.
+Developed for CS 364